wp-plugins/rs-feedburner/readme.txt

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 == Upgrade Notice ==
-= 1.4.5 =
+= 1.4.6 =
-Fixed a minor bug, and made various minor code improvements.
+Added support for FeedPress, a FeedBurner alternative, and made various code improvements.
 Please see Changelog for details.